thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Edit dashboard

-Нou can edit the title, description, and other fields of the dashboard.
+You can edit the title, description, and other fields of the dashboard.

 Let’s see how to do this: